 Assemble Your Knowledge Systematically

 In the next stage, bring together your logical argument systematically and creatively.
-You can check out thesis writing guide for additional details on assembling your paper.
+You can check out for additional details on assembling your paper.

 Now write the pages that prologue your central part.
 Now, closely edit your, almost complete academic paper.
 Make corrections, adjustments, edits and recheck for any grammar and spelling blunders.